FrankDraw/FrankDraw/README.md

 - 👀 I’m interested in UEFI Firmware and Linux;
 - 🌱 I’m currently learning UEFI and Ubuntu.
 - 💞️ I’m looking to collaborate on UEFI Firmware develpoment;
-- 📫 How to reach me Wechat: INC4004
+- 📫 How to reach me. ---> Wechat: INC4004      ---> verification information: from Github.

 <!---
 FrankDraw/FrankDraw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.